oondeo/docker-odoo/README.md

         docker run -P --rm --link odoo_dbsrv:db yajo/odoo unittest one_module,other

-### Saving attachments separately
+### Saving variable data separately

+#### Auto-installed addons, attachments, sessions

-By default, Odoo saves attachments and sessions in `/var/lib/odoo/`.
+By default, Odoo saves those in `/var/lib/odoo/`.

 If you don't want them to disappear when you drop and recreate your container, you need to store them separately:

     docker run --detach --name odoo_files yajo/odoo:data
     docker run -d --name odoo_app --volumes_from odoo_files yajo/odoo

+#### Logs

+If you configure Odoo to store logs in `/var/log/odoo/`, you have persistent logs for free with the above method.

+However, by default, logs are printed to `STDOUT` so you can read them with the usual command:

+    docker logs odoo_app

+This is more standard and works better with [Fig][].

 ## Mounting extra addons for Odoo